reithal/PasswordGenerator/README.md

 ## Contact

-Informaiton about the developer can be obtained here
+You can reach the developer via github at reithal.github.io.